-The Knights of Father Mathew in the U.S. was formed in St. Louis, Missouri, in 1872.
+The Knights of Father Mathew in the US was formed in St. Louis, Missouri, in 1872.
 In 1881, it added life insurance as a benefit to members.
 There were two categories, active and honorary members.

 For active membership, one had to be Catholic.
 Then be between age 16 and 70.
 Then pass a physical exam.
-For honorary membership, one only needed to be a ‘practical Catholic.’
+For honorary membership, one only needed to be a “practical Catholic.”

-Chapters or ‘councils’ were permitted to organize branches of Catholic women.
-These were called “Ladies’ Auxiliaries of the Knights of Father Mathew.”
+Chapters or “councils” were able to form branches of Catholic women.
+These were called “‘Ladies’ Auxiliaries of the Knights of Father Mathew.”
 The Ladies’ Auxiliaries were especially active in promoting temperance among children.

-Both the Knights of Father Mathew and the Ladies’ Auxiliaries of the Knights of Father Mathew were affiliated with the Catholic Total Abstinence Union of America in 1895.
+The Knights of Father Mathew and the Ladies’ Auxiliaries were affiliated in 1895.
+That was with the Catholic Total Abstinence Union of America.

 Some male members were buried with the abbreviations KFM or K. of F. M. That showed membership in the Knights of Father Mathew.
 Some females had LAKFM on their tombstones.
-That was for Ladies Auxiliary of the Knights of Father Mathew
+That was for Ladies Auxiliary of the Knights of Father Mathew.

-Fehlandt, A. A Century of Drink Reform in the United States.
-NY.: Eaton and Mains, 1904.
+- Fehlandt, A. A Century of Drink Reform in the U.S. NY.: Eaton and Mains, 1904.

-Stearns, J. (Ed.)
+- Stearns, J. (Ed.)
 Temperance in all Nations.
 NY.: Nat Temp Soc, c.
 1893.